SEOTrance

 A.

-Describes how audience reacts to the Internet in general; describes the benefits the site will provide for the audience; describes initial content requirements.
+Describes Internet audience behavior in general; describes audience benefits; describes initial content requirements.

 B.